Kuurosu/battleships/README.md

 ![Guess board](media/guess-board.png)
 ![Player board](media/player-board.png)

 If the player is able to hit all the enemy ships, there is a congratulations message to tell the player they have won.
+It also shows the guess board above the message to show where all the enemy ships were.

 ![Win screen](media/win-board.png)